davidwyly/rxn/README.md

 - [X] Database abstraction and security
    - [X] PDO
    - [X] Prepared statements
+   - [ ] Support for multiple database connections
 - [X] Robust error handling *(throw an exception anywhere and RXN handles the rest)*
 - [X] Fantastic debugging utilities *(you have to see them to believe them)*
 - [X] Support for versioned controllers and versioned actions *(saving you API maintenance hassles down the road)*